jeekkd/restricted-iptables/README.md

 coming inbound
 * Allows new and established outbound connections for both ipv4 and ipv6

-Additonal ports that might be required such as 6667 for IRC can be added, in the variables section below I will make examples to make adding new ports for inbound and/or outbound connections easier.
+Additonal ports that might be required such as 6667 for IRC can be opened selectively for either or both inbound and outbound, this can be done in the opening ports section of configuration.sh.
+Additionally opening ranges of ports is possible.

+All sorts of knobs are available in configuration.sh for enabling or disabling various parts of the script.
+Not everything is mentioned here, so if you are curious I suggest taking a look in configuration.sh to see what is available.

 > **Note:**
-> This script requires some tuning to be optimized for a least privledge sort of policy where things
+> This script is originally intended to be a restricted firewall, operating in a default deny sort of
-> work and are locked down.
-Don't expect to run this and be done, you'll need to continue reading and fill
+> manner where it is very locked down.
+Since the beginning it has been expanded, allowing default policies
+> and variables changed as the user desires through the options given.
+This allows you to suit the firewall
-> things out for your specific system
+> to your needs better.
 >
-> Additonally, many of the default behaviors can be overridden with the given variables at the top of
-> the script if you do not like it so restricted.
+> This script requires you to fill out the variables in configuration.sh to your preference before running
+> it.
+Otherwise it will not work as it is missing information is requires to properly set the firewall.

 Pictures
 ===